Name: Professor Noah Riseman

 My research historicises the experiences of marginalised social groups in Australia in the twentieth century.
 I have conducted several research projects examining the history of Aboriginal and Torres Strait Islander participation in the Australian armed forces, particularly in the Second World War and post-Second World War eras.
 Through these projects I have researched topics including the role of women, racism and commemorations of Indigenous service.
 I have also conducted transnational research, looking at Native American military service as a point of comparison with Aboriginal and Torres Strait Islander experiences.

-One of my ongoing projects is examining the history of lesbian, gay, bisexual, transgender and intersex service personnel in the Australian armed forces post-Second World War.
+I also recently completed a project examining the history of lesbian, gay, bisexual, transgender and intersex service personnel in the Australian armed forces post-Second World War.
 This project, entitled 'Serving in Silence?
-LGBTI Military Service in Australia since 1945', is working in partnership with the Australian Lesbian and Gay Archives and Defence LGBTI Information Service (DEFGLIS).
+LGBTI Military Service in Australia since 1945', was in partnership with the Australian Queer Archives (formerly Australian Lesbian and Gay Archives) and Defence LGBTI Information Service (DEFGLIS).
+I am still doing work with LGBTI veterans - especially the Defence LGBTI Veterans Association (DLVA) - to seek justice for past persecution of LGBTI service members.

-Finally, I have recently commenced new project on the history of transgender Australians since the early twentieth century.
+Since 2017, I have been researching the history of transgender Australians since the early twentieth century.
 The project focuses especially on the personal experiences of gender diverse people and intentionally centres their stories and perspectives in the contemporary era, while looking to media, the law and medicine for trans histories before living memory.
+This project is working closely with Australia's trans and gender diverse community.

 - Australian Research Council (ARC) Discovery DP180100322 (2018-20): "Transgender Australians: The History of an Identity" ($256,966, 1st CI)